argonatorUberTF/Uber-Team-Fortress/README.md

 The minipet is superflous since you can cmd summon and the code needs work.
 Removed.

 # BUGS:
-The obituary messages need an overhaul and sometimes cause the server to spew word salad.
-The problem starts when a large amount of frags against monsters beyond 16-24 and causes a message flood.

 New bugs can be submitted to Github for tracking and resolution be unbiased.
 Volunteer devs of code/fixes/features gladly accepted.